Linda Marie Fedigan: Gender and science

 Regarding gender and science, Fedigan's interest began with how the gender of the scientist affects research on sex differences and moved to a broader focus on the role of gender in scientific disciplines.

-Fedigan has written numerous papers on the topic including the role of women in models of human evolution, feminism and primatology, science and the successful female, and historical analyses of the effects of gender on changing views of life history research.
+Fedigan has written numerous papers on the topic, including the role of women in models of human evolution, feminism and primatology, science and the successful female, and historical analyses of the effects of gender on changing views of life history research.
 She is also the first scholar to examine both the images of women in theories of human evolution and the role of women scientists in constructing these images.

-In 1996 Fedigan co-hosted, with Shirley Strum, an international Wenner-Gren conference in Teresopolis, Brazil on "Changing Images of Primate Societies: The Role of Theory, Method and Gender."
-As a result of the conference, the two collaborated in 2000 in co-editing "Primate Encounters: Models of Science, Gender and Society".
-The book is an anthology of articles from various scientists investigating the discipline of primatology and its connection to broader cultural, historical and social issues.
+In 1996, Fedigan co-hosted, with Shirley C. Strum, an international Wenner-Gren conference in Teresopolis, Brazil on "Changing Images of Primate Societies: The Role of Theory, Method and Gender."
+As a result of the conference, the two collaborated in 2000 in co-editing Primate Encounters: Models of Science, Gender and Society.